Conditions Chronic pain

 Possible causes of chronic pain include a nervous system disturbance, impaired pain processing or chronic inflammation.

-Pain can take on a life of its own.
-In other words, it may persist even after the trigger is removed.
+Pain signals can take on a life of their own.
+In other words, pain may persist even after the trigger is removed.
 Persistent pain can also make nerves more sensitive, so that pain signals are transmitted sooner and faster.
-New neural connections can then produce a “pain memory”.
+New neural connections in the spinal cord and brain may then produce a “pain memory”.
+Furthermore, persistent stress can cause a person to perceive pain sooner or more strongly than before.

 Which factors increase the likelihood of developing chronic pain?